The Top 10 SaaS Metrics of 2021 with Benchmarks

 Burn Multiple = Net Burn / Net New ARR

-I refer to Burn Multiple as the one metric to rule them all, because of how this metric can act as an early warning of several underlying problems in your business.
+I refer to Burn Multiple as the one financial performance metric to rule them all, because of how it can act as an early warning of several underlying problems in your SaaS business.
 These problems include poor product-market fit, high acquisition costs, excessive churn, and growth disproportional to spending.

 Cash Conversion Score is essentially a startup’s ROI.
 Cash Conversion Score is popular with investors to measure the return on each dollar of investment in a company.